-The Portfolio is designed to purchase a broad and diverse group of securities associated with emerging markets, which may include frontier markets (emerging market countries in an earlier stage of development), that have been designated as Approved Markets.
+The Portfolio is designed to purchase a broad and diverse group of equity securities associated with emerging markets, which may include frontier markets (emerging market countries in an earlier stage of development), that have been designated as Approved Markets.
 The Portfolio will invest in companies of all sizes, with increased exposure to smaller capitalization, lower relative price, and higher profitability companies.
 The Portfolio's increased exposure to smaller capitalization, lower relative price, and higher profitability companies may be achieved by decreasing the allocation of the Portfolio's assets to larger capitalization, higher relative price, or lower profitability companies.
 An equity issuer is considered to have a high relative price (i.e., a growth stock) primarily because it has a high price in relation to its book value.
-An equity issuer is considered to have a low relative price (i.e., a value stock) primarily because it has a low price in relation to its book value.
-In assessing relative price, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
+An equity issuer is considered to have a low relative price, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
 An equity issuer is considered to have high profitability because it has high earnings or profits from operations in relation to its book value or assets.
 The criteria the Advisor uses for assessing relative price and profitability are subject to change from time to time.
-The Advisor may also adjust the representation in the Portfolio of an eligible company, or exclude a company, after considering such factors as free float, price momentum, trading strategies, liquidity, size, relative price, profitability, investment characteristics, and other factors that the Advisor determines to be appropriate.
+The Advisor may also adjust the representation in the Portfolio of an eligible company, or exclude a company, after considering such factors as free float, price momentum, short-run reversals, trading strategies, liquidity, size, relative price, profitability, investment characteristics, and other factors that the Advisor determines to be appropriate.